 The University of Iceland, UTmessa and Skýrslutæknifélag Íslands (Ský) collaborate for the exhibition of a gigantic piece of art in the form of the moon in connection with the UTmessa that takes place in Harpa concert hall and conference centre on 8 and 9 February.
-University staff and students take active part in the programme.
+University staff and students take an active part in the programme.

 UTmessa is one of the largest IT events in Iceland and has been held annually since 2011.
 The event is twofold with a conference and exhibition for the IT industry open for registered participants on Friday, and an exhibition open to the public on Saturday where guests can see the various sides of the IT industry in an interactive and lively manner.